Jiaxin-yyjx/MorseCode/README.md

 # MorseCodeMastery
 Welcome to Morse Code Mastery, an interactive platform designed to help you learn and practice Morse code through common phrases and an intuitive memory method.
 Our project aims to make Morse code accessible and engaging for everyone, from beginners to those looking to refresh their skills.

 ## Features:
-- Interactive Learning Modules: Learn Morse code with step-by-step tutorials that introduce you to each character and common phrases.
+1. **Interactive Learning Modules**: Learn Morse code with step-by-step tutorials that introduce you to each character and common phrases.
-- Practice Tests: Test your knowledge with practice modules that provide immediate feedback.
+2. **Practice Tests**: Test your knowledge with practice modules that provide immediate feedback.
-- Memory Techniques: Employ easy and effective memory aids to help retain what you learn.
+3. **Memory Techniques**: Employ easy and effective memory aids to help retain what you learn.

 ## Getting Started
 To get started with Morse Code Mastery, follow these steps:

-- Clone the Repository
+1. Clone the Repository
 ```bash
 git clone https://github.com/Jiaxin-yyjx/MorseCode.git
 ```

-- Install Dependencies
+2. Install Dependencies
 Open the same .venv in Flask backend

 MacOS: